tomciv9000/ucb_shows/README.md

-# Upright Citizens Brigade Theater Shows
+# Tonight at the Upright Citizens Brigade Theaters

 This Ruby gem provides a CLI to view the shows playing tonight at the Upright Citizens Brigade Theaters as per the UCBT venue websites.